 Have you noticed that your Apple Watch screen freezes up and does not respond to your touch?
-This glitch is very common, and lots of users have struggled with it.
+This glitch is very common, and many users have struggled with it.

 Keep reading to learn what could be causing your Apple Watch to not respond to your touch and how to fix it.